Create a Website Account - Manage notification subscriptions, save form progress and more.

 Contact the Town Hall at (301) 336-0626.
 Make sure to provide full name, address and contact number.
 Your request will be processed and delivery will be made between 7-10 business days.

-Owner must complete the Town of Capitol Heights Business License Application, income tax returns from the previous year federal or state, copy of owner's drivers license, DLLR permit, Certificate of Occupancy Permit and status of Maryland SDAT.
+Owner must complete the Town of Capitol Heights Business License Application, provide a copy of owner’s drivers license, Department of Labor, Licensing and Regulation (DLLR) permit, Prince George’s County, MD Certificate of Occupancy (U&O) Permit and status of Maryland State Department of Assessments and Taxation (SDAT) Good Standing letter.

 Capitol Heights is a council-manager form of government.